codenetix-ltd/ramler-annotations/README.md

 # Annotations to capture extra semantics with RAML types

-This annotations set was based on inspired by https://github.com/apiregistry/typesExtras and https://github.com/Pavel-research/raml-annotations repositories.
+This annotations set was based on and inspired by https://github.com/apiregistry/typesExtras and https://github.com/Pavel-research/raml-annotations repositories.
 Special thanks to Pavel Petrochenko.

 Main file with annotations is kept here: https://github.com/apiregistry/typesExtras/blob/master/typeExtras.raml